 The Gritti Palace

-Boasting one of Venice’s prime spots along the Grand Canal, The Gritti Palace has been the hotel of choice for many well-heeled travellers and members of high society since it first opened in 1895.
-The monumental building first functioned as a palazzo for its namesake owner, Doge Andrea Gritti, and dates back to 1475, before being transformed into a hotel more than three centuries later and enjoyed a multi-million-pound facelift in 2013.
-Today, it’s the views of the imposing Santa Maria della Salute church and adjacent historic warehouses that will make you want to book; but it’s the five-star service, opulent interiors and unmatched character that will make you want to stay.
+Boasting one of Venice’s prime spots along the Grand Canal, The Gritti Palace has been the hotel of choice for well-heeled travellers and members of high society since it first opened in 1895.
+The monumental building first functioned as a palazzo for its namesake owner, Doge Andrea Gritti, and dates back to 1475, before being transformed into a hotel more than three centuries later and enjoying a multi-million-pound facelift in 2013.
+Today, it’s the views of the imposing Santa Maria della Salute church and adjacent historic warehouses that will make you want to book; but it’s the five-star service, opulent interiors and unmatched character that will make you want to come back.

 Aman Venice

-Set in Palazzo Papadopoli, one of the city’s eight monumental palazzos on the Grand Canal, it’s unsurprising that the Clooneys booked this opulent hotel for their wedding night in 2014 – and if it’s good enough for them… Arrival via boat prepares for the grand entrance into the five-star hotel, thoughtfully decorated with Rococo artworks, large mirrors, Murano chandeliers and trompe-l’œil staircases, all of which work harmoniously with Jean-Michel Gathy’s contemporary interiors.
+Set in Palazzo Papadopoli, one of the city’s eight monumental palazzos on the Grand Canal, it’s unsurprising that the Clooneys booked this opulent hotel for their wedding night in 2014 – and if it’s good enough for them… Arrival via boat prepares guests for a grand entrance into the five-star hotel, thoughtfully decorated with Rococo artworks, large mirrors, Murano chandeliers and trompe-l'œil staircases, all of which work harmoniously with Jean-Michel Gathy’s contemporary interiors.
 The hotel boasts one of Venice’s very few private gardens, which is overlooked by 24 stand-out suites and canal-side bedrooms.
 Inside, rolltop bathtubs provide birds-eye views of the bustling waterways below and huge king-size beds are ready to welcome you after a long day of exploring.

 St Regis Venice